shreyansh-tyagi/shreyansh-tyagi/README.md

 * 🎯 *2021 Goals: Learn and Contribute more towards Data Science Community.*
 * 💬 *Ask me about Python, C, C++, SQL, Gitbash, Data Structure, HTML, CSS.*
 * ⚡ *Fun fact I spend around 14hrs per day on 💻*
+* 🔥 *On a mission to code to earth every day for 365 days.*
 * 📌 *Scroll down to see my Pinned Repositories.*